-In a thermal powermeter, incident light must be fully absorbed and converted to heat.
-This may be accomplished with a black coating on a metal part connected to a heat sensor.
-Similarly, black coatings are needed for beam dumps.
+In a thermal power meter, incident light must be fully absorbed and converted to heat.
+This may be accomplished with a black coating on a thin metal part connected to a heat sensor.
+Similarly, black coatings are needed for pyroelectric detectors and for beam dumps.

 Thermal solar panels need to efficiently absorb solar radiation and transfer it to water flowing through connected pipes.
 Strong absorption in the infrared and visible ranges important, also a long lifetime and the durability at elevated temperatures.

 In some space applications, the high emissivity of black coatings is utilized, for example to provide effective cooling by thermal radiation into space, in infrared heaters, or in reference standards for thermal radiation.

 The performance of a black coating cannot be fully characterized with a single number, for example with the hemispherical reflectance at a particular wavelength for normal incidence (which is typically a few percent, sometimes below 1%).
 Often, a wide spectral range is relevant – for example, the full visible range or more, e.g. if a camera sensor also has some responsivity in the infrared.
 Further, the reflectance may substantially depend on the angle of incidence and the polarization of light.
 For grazing incidence, the reflectance is often substantially increased.

 Some coatings have an extremely low reflectance (e.g. well below 1%) throughout the visible region and may be called super-black.